 For more than 30 years, Charitable Choices has been helping charities raise more money in the federal government's charity drive, the Combined Federal Campaign (CFC).
 We produce and distribute three guides to CFC charities.
 We also organize joint ads in other publications.

-Our new website gives charities a chance to tell potential donors what they do and why their work needs support.
+Our website gives charities a chance to tell potential donors what they do and why their work needs support.
 Charities that are part of our guides or joint ads get a premium page in our site for a full year for free.

 Every CFC charity can be part of our guides, website and other options.
 We are not a CFC “federation.”
 We are an information source about CFC charities.